 To re-start The Last Straw Magazine we knew it would require more resources than we would collect through subscriptions alone.
 That is why we have always planned to ask for donations.
 This is your chance to support us and ensure we will continue delivering your favorite natural building journal.

 To make this really easy for you, we have created a crowd-funding campaign at Indiegogo.com.
 All we ask is that each and every one of you give a little bit.
 Our goal of $9,000 represents all of our fundraising planned for starting back up, so if we can do it all now you won’t hear us asking for anything extra for a long time.

 here.
 There are some cool perks for donations of $20 and above, including one pristine copy of Build It With Bales, v2 signed by Matts Myhrman and Steve McDonald.

 If You Can’t Donate

 If you are unable to make a monetary contribution PLEASE, PLEASE PLEASE, at least email this to your network of friends and associate and tell them how important it is.
 Or post it on your blog, to Facebook and Twitter.
 If you are the director of an association, please share this with your members.
 Let everyone know that TLS is here to stay and we need their help.

 What to Expect

-Some examples of what you can expect to see in the upcoming issues of TLS include a featured article with tons of beautiful pictures on natural building in Korea.
+Some examples of what you can expect to see in the upcoming issues of The Last Straw Magazine include a featured article with tons of beautiful pictures on natural building in Korea.
 This is the first part of a series on Asian natural building and it is spectacular!
 We talk about codes, how to deal with code officials and how straw bale construction and building science are evolving together.
 We are working on stories covering large buildings, prefabricated panels and we tell you how to choose a natural hydraulic lime for your plasters.